PerkinsDan/trading-platform/Docs/apps/MarketData/MarketDataServiceMain.md

 **Methods**

 main(String[] args);
-* Main method which starts the Vertx http server by calling `startServer()`
+* Main method which starts the Vertx http server by calling `startServer()`.

 startServer():
+* Creates http server.
-* Creates http server, defines base url path, creates a router and specifies to use the marketDataRouter to define endpoints, and opens a connection at port 12000.
+* Defines base url path, creates a router and specifies to use the marketDataRouter to define endpoints.
+* Opens a connection at port 12000.